Skip to content

 Farmàcia Joan Ribas (Carrer de Madrid, Ibiza Town) stocks OTC antiemetics, but without a doctor's assessment, you won't know if you need IV rehydration or antibiotics.

 OnCall bypasses all this.
-A doctor with portable IV lines, saline, and prescription meds shows up at your door.
-They rule out complications (severe dehydration, electrolyte imbalance) and prescribe targeted treatment.
+A doctor with prescription medication and a clinical assessment shows up at your door.
+They rule out complications (severe dehydration, electrolyte imbalance), prescribe targeted treatment, and refer you for IV rehydration in hospital if your dehydration is severe.

 Prevention Tips (For Next Time)